Crowd-Mechanics/LEMONS/docs/source/contributing.rst

 A PR is ready to merge when:

-- All automated checks are green (pre-commit.ci checks and GitHub Actions CI).
+- All automated checks are green (pre-commit.ci and GitHub Actions checks).
 - The code has been reviewed and approved by at least one collaborator.
 - The commit history is reasonably clean.